Dental Anxiety Bountiful, UT

 I haven’t been to the dentist in a while.
 What should I expect?

 We understand that life often gets in the way of going to the dentist.
 However, it’s important to visit a dentist at least once every six months to maintain a healthy smile.
-If you are visiting our office after a long period of neglecting your dental health, understand that we are ready to provide you with care without passing judgment.
+If you visit our office after a long period of neglecting your dental health, understand that we are ready to provide care without passing judgment.

 You should expect your first appointment to be cleaning and consultation of the current condition of your smile.
 Afterward, we will discuss further treatments if necessary.